MyPassion.ai

 MythWhat the data says

 30 is the last safe age to change careers65.5% of MyPassion takers in our Jan-Mar 2026 sub-sample (n=325) had already changed careers at least once; 40.0% more than once.
-Average person changes careers 5 to 7 times in a lifetime.
+BLS cohort data shows an average of 12.9 jobs held between ages 18 and 58.

 You need to go back to school78% of Harvard Extension certificate students work full-time; average student age is 36.

-Starting over at 40 means back to entry-levelMost adult changers land at a comparable or one-step-below role, not entry-level.
+Starting over at 40 means back to entry-levelMost adult changers end up in a comparable or one-step-below role, not entry-level.
 Domain knowledge transfers.

 The math at 30 or 40 is more forgiving than the discourse suggests.
 You have 25 to 40 working years ahead.
 A bad decision at 40 is cheap over that horizon.
 A good decision compounds for the next four decades.
 Detail by life stage is in our pieces on a career change at 30, the career change at 40 playbook, and the career change at 50 playbook.